Deepakpd811/Bridgelabz_deepak_2110990413/readme.md

 Topics Covered on 2024-12-9:

-1. Initialize Repository and Check Status
+Initialize Repository and Check Status

+git init Initialize a new Git repository.

+git status Check the status of the repository.

-2. File Operations
+File Operations

+echo "hi" >> readme.md Add text to readme.md.

+touch readme.md Create an empty file readme.md.

-3. Branch Management
+Branch Management

+git branch -M main Rename the default branch master to main.

+git branch List all branches.

+git checkout -b <branchname> Create a new branch and switch to it.

+git checkout <branchname> Switch to an existing branch.

+git branch -d <branchname> Delete a branch.

+git branch -D <branchname> Force delete a branch.

+Delete locally:
+git branch -d orphanBranch

+Delete from remote:
+git push origin --delete orphanBranch

+git branch -a
-4. Remote Repository Setup
+Remote Repository Setup

+git remote add origin <url> Link the repository to a remote URL.

+git remote -v View the list of remote URLs.

-5. Push and Pull Operations
+Push and Pull Operations

+git push -u origin main Push the main branch to remote for the first time.

+git push -u origin <branchname> Push a specific branch to remote.

+git pull Fetch and merge changes from the remote branch.

 Topics Covered on 2024-12-10:
-1. Merging Branches
+Merging Branches

+git merge <branchname> Merge a branch into the current branch.

+git checkout main Switch back to the main branch after merging.

-2. Cloning Repositories
+Cloning Repositories

+git clone <url> Clone a repository.

+git clone --branch <branchname> <url> Clone a specific branch.

-3. File Viewing and Editing(nano, cat command)
+File Viewing and Editing (nano, cat command)

+nano <filename> Edit a file using the Nano editor.

+cat <filename> Display the contents of a file.

-4. Differences and Comparisons
+Differences and Comparisons

+git diff origin/main Compare the local branch with the remote main branch.

-5. Git Stash
+Git Stash

+git stash Save changes temporarily and clean the working directory.

+git stash list View a list of all stashes.

+git stash apply Reapply the latest stash without removing it from the stash list.

+git stash pop Reapply and remove the latest stash.

+git stash drop Delete a specific stash.